soundpaint/blog/docs/_posts/2021-05-15-infinitizing-discrete-annulus.md

 single tile gap between two adjacent octants, while, when rounding to the ceiling value, we risk to draw the same tile twice, once for each of the two adjacent octants.
-Therefore, in sum for all of the \\(8\\) octants, our calculation of tiles for the rasterized circle may be off by at most 8 tiles.
+Therefore, in sum for all of the \\(8\\) octants, our calculation of tiles for the rasterized annulus may be off by at most 8 tiles.
 However, when looking at the asymptotic behavior for \\(n\to\infty\\), it does not make any difference, if we use the floor or ceiling function for rounding.

 So, we have calculated the number of tiles for a single octant.
-Since we have to consider all of the \\(8\\) octants to get a full circle, we have to overall draw \\(8\lfloor{}n\frac{1}{2}\sqrt{2}\rfloor\\) tiles for a circle with radius \\(r=nw\\).
+Since we have to consider all of the \\(8\\) octants to get a full annulus, we have to overall draw \\(8\lfloor{}n\frac{1}{2}\sqrt{2}\rfloor\\) tiles for an annulus with radius \\(r=nw\\).

 ## General Ratio \\(C_n = A_d(nw, w) / A_c(nw, w)\\)